kikegoni/Computational-biology-tools/VNCServer_setup.md

-# Set up the VNC and open IGV on it.
+# Set up the VNC and open IGV.

  &nbsp;